TheMiki666/rock_paper_scissors/README.md

 This is the exercise number 3 of The Odin Project, course of Fundations.

 This game includes the DLC "Rock, paper, scissors, lizard or Spock".
-If you don't now what the hell am I speaking of, please visit:
+If you don't know what the hell am I speaking of, please visit:

 https://www.wikihow.com/Play-Rock-Paper-Scissors-Lizard-Spock